UPDATED: Mar 26, 2020

 2. You Have Debt

 The other d-word, debt, is also a motivator for many 30-year-olds looking for term life coverage (and should probably be a motivator for many more).
-Here are just a couple of examples:
+Though some millennials are high earners, many are still faced with debt caused by:

 - Auto loan